threefoldtecharchive/info_manual3/wiki/manual3_iac/grid3_javascript/grid3_javascript_capacity_planning.md

+> IMPORTANT NOTICE (05/03/2023):
+The information of this page is outdated.
+ThreeFold team is in the process of migrating this this manual to its new home on manual.grid.tf.
+Please go to [manual.grid.tf](https://manual.grid.tf/) to read the latest documentation of ThreeFold.

 ## capacity planning

 It's almost the same as in [deploying a single VM](grid3_javascript_vm) the only difference is you can automate the choice of the node to deploy on using code.
 We now support `FilterOptions` to filter nodes based on specific criteria e.g the node resources (CRU, SRU, HRU, MRU) or being part of a specific farm or located in some country, or being a gateway or not